SengerM/CAENpy/README.md

 from CAENpy.CAENDesktopHighVoltagePowerSupply import CAENDesktopHighVoltagePowerSupply

 caen = CAENDesktopHighVoltagePowerSupply(ip='130.60.165.238', timeout=10) # Increase timeout for slow networks.
+# caen = CAENDesktopHighVoltagePowerSupply(port='/dev/ttyACM0') # You can also connect via USB (name of port changes in different operating systems, check the user manual of your device).

 caen.set_single_channel_parameter(parameter='ON', channel=0, value=None)
 for v in range(22):
 	caen.ramp_voltage( # This blocks the execution until the VMON (i.e. measured voltage) is stable, so you don't have to manually wait/check that it has reached the final voltage.